avinashdanthi/Go_W3/README.md

 int, float_thirty_two, string, bool
 In Go there are two ways to declare a variable:
 1.with var keyword var variablename type = value 2.
 With the := sign variablename := value

+# Go Constants

+The const keyword declares the variable as "constant", which means that it is unchangeable and read only. const CONSTNAME type = value
+Constants follow the same naming convention as variables Constants are of two types "typed" eg: const A int = 1 amd "untyped" eg: const A = 1